ptmrio/autorename-pdf/README.md

 To rename all PDF files in a folder and its subfolders, run the following command in your terminal:

 ```
-python autorename.py path/to/folder
+python autorename.py "C:\Users\username\Downloads"
 ```

-Replace `path/to/folder` with the path to your folder (no trailing slash).
+Replace `C:\Users\username\Downloads` with the path to your folder (no trailing slash).

 **Example:**

-Suppose you have a folder named `invoices` on your desktop containing multiple PDF files.
-After running AIAutoRename on the folder, all PDF files within the folder and its subfolders will be renamed according to their content, such as document date, company name, and document type.
+Suppose you downloaded a batch of documents into your `Downloads` folder.
+After running AIAutoRename on the folder, all PDF files within the folder will be renamed according to their content, such as document date, company name, and document type.
 For example, a file originally named `invoice123.pdf` might be renamed to `20220215 MegaCorp PO.pdf`, where `20220215` is the document date, `MegaCorp` is the company name, and `PO` is the document type (purchase order).

 Contributing
 ------------

 We welcome contributions from everyone!
-If you find a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/example/AIAutoRename).
+If you find a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/ptmrio/AIAutoRename).
 If you'd like to contribute code, please open a pull request with your changes.
 We appreciate your support in making AIAutoRename even better!

 Support
 -------

-If you encounter any issues or need assistance using AIAutoRename, please don't hesitate to reach out by opening an issue on our [GitHub repository](https://github.com/example/AIAutoRename).
+If you encounter any issues or need assistance using AIAutoRename, please don't hesitate to reach out by opening an issue on our [GitHub repository](https://github.com/ptmrio/AIAutoRename).
 We'll do our best to help you as soon as possible.